fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 <html>
 ```

 This completes the installation of FusionCharts in your application.
-To see how to create a chart, click [here]({% site.baseurl %}/getting-started/java/your-first-chart-using-java'@@open-newtab').
+To see how to create a chart, click [here]({% site.baseurl %}/getting-started/java/your-first-chart-using-java '@@open-newtab').

 ## Installing FusionMaps for your project

-FusionCharts Suite XT provides over `1400+` data-driven maps under the product FusionMaps.
-In the downloaded package, you’ll find the `fusioncharts.maps.js` file and only two map definition files - the world map, and the map of the USA - to reduce the download size.
+FusionCharts Suite XT provides over **1400+** data-driven maps under the product FusionMaps.
+To reduce the size of the download package, we have included the `fusioncharts.maps.js` file and only two map definition files - the **World Map**, and the **map of USA**.
 However, you can download the rest of map definition files [here](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab'), when you need to plot maps of those countries/regions.

 > If you are using version v3.12.2 or older, [donwload](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the latest version and replace to upgrade the latest map definition files.